HKU-BAL/Clair3/README.md

 ### Example

-When GVCF is enabled, Clair3 will output the whole genomic positions.
-For non-variant sites, <NON_REF> under  `ALT` represents any possible alternate alleles.
+When GVCF is enabled, Clair3 will output the whole genomic positions. <NON_REF> under  `ALT` represents any possible alternate alleles.

 To reduce the file size, adjacent non-variant sites are merged into a non-variant interval if they share similar genotype qualities and sequencing depth ( merging details are discussed below).
 The continuous non-variant interval is represented by `POS` and "END" `INFO` key.
-Also, users are allowed to output non-variants in the base pair resolution way by using the argument of `--bp_resolution` in the `CallVarBam` module.
+Also, users are allowed to output non-variants in the base pair resolution by using the argument of `--bp_resolution` in the `CallVarBam` module.

 Clair3's example GVCF output: